Cookies on the UK Anti-Doping website

 As a high-performing athlete, you have a responsibility to keep sport clean.

-This involves embracing the values of 100% me and following the principles of strict liability, which means that you are responsible for any substance found in your body, regardless of how it got there.
+This involves embracing the values of 100% me and following the principles of strict liability, which means that you are solely responsible for any banned substance you use, attempt to use or is found in your body, regardless of how it got there or whether there was an intention to cheat or not.

 To achieve this, you need to follow the anti-doping basics by: